What if the At-Fault Driver Lies to the Insurer?

 What Should I Do if the At-Fault Driver Lied to the Insurance Company?

-Call the Sacramento car accident lawyers to review your claim and see how our attorneys may be able to help you counter the at-fault driver’s misleading statements about the cause of the crash.
+If you were injured in a crash in the Sacramento area, call our Sacramento car accident lawyers to review your claim and see how our attorneys may be able to help you.
+There are no upfront costs for representing you.

 It may be difficult to dispute liability for certain types of accidents and a driver may have no choice but to admit fault.
 However, there are other situations when an at-fault driver may be adamant that he or she was not responsible for the crash and may go to great lengths to deny fault, including lying to the insurance company.